Understanding your health

 How long does recovery take?

-With physiotherapy, symptoms typically improve within 4 to 12 weeks.
-Complete healing of tendons requires a minimum of 6 months.
-After surgery, a full return to activities usually takes 6 to 12 months.
+With physical therapy, symptoms improve within 4 to 12 weeks.
+Full healing of the tendons takes at least 6 months.
+After surgery, it takes 6 to 12 months to fully resume normal activities.

 This depends on the size of the tear and your symptoms.
 Many professional athletes continue to perform with asymptomatic tears.
 Your physiotherapist will gradually adjust your sports program.